apache/superset/docs/installation.rst

     RESULTS_BACKEND = RedisCache(
         host='localhost', port=6379, key_prefix='superset_results')

+Note that it's important that all the worker nodes and web servers in the Superset cluster share a common metadata database.
+This means that SQLite will not work in this context since it has limited support for concurrency and typically lives on the local file system.

 Also note that SQL Lab supports Jinja templating in queries, and that it's possible to overload